markets/awesome-ruby/README.md

 * [Gollum](https://github.com/gollum/gollum) - A simple, Git-powered wiki with a sweet API and local frontend.
 * [gon](https://github.com/gazay/gon) - If you need to send some data to your js files and you don't want to do this with long way through views and parsing - use gon.
 * [Guard](https://github.com/guard/guard) - A command line tool to easily handle events on file system modifications.
-* [Hirb](https://github.com/cldwalker/hirb) - A mini view framework for console/irb that's easy to use, even while under its influence.
-Console goodies include a no-wrap table, auto-pager, tree and menu.
-* [irbtools](https://github.com/janlelis/irbtools) - Improvements for Ruby's IRB.
 * [JsonCompare](https://github.com/a2design-inc/json-compare) - Returns the difference between two JSON files.
 * [play ►](https://github.com/play/play) - Your company's dj.
-* [Pry](https://github.com/pry/pry) - A powerful alternative to the standard IRB shell for Ruby.
 * [pygments.rb](https://github.com/tmm1/pygments.rb) - A Ruby wrapper for the Python pygments syntax highlighter.
 * [QR-code](https://github.com/whomwah/rqrcode) - A Ruby library that encodes QR Codes
 * [RubyDNS](https://github.com/ioquatix/rubydns) - A high-performance DNS server which can be easily integrated into other projects or used as a stand-alone daemon.